csteach441/csteach441.github.io/weekly_assignment.md

 3) Please prepare your project's presentation for next week's class, Thursday 23rd April 2015 at 7pm.

   * each group presentation should be between 5 and 10 minutes in length (strict 10 minute maximum)
-  * style of presentation may include a formal presentation (slides etc), online demo or video demonstration
+  * style of presentation may include a formal presentation (slides &c.), online demo or video demonstration
   * each group's presentation will be anonymously peer reviewed by the class
     * these comments will only be seen by myself, and will remain private to your colleagues
   * your presentation should consider the pertinent aspects outlined in the [Final Report Outline](/assets/docs/COMP388441-FinalReportOutline.pdf)